Hit and Run charges VC 20002

 - for a total of 3 points on your license.

-A successful way to fix this problem is to work out a civil compromise.
+A successful way to fix this problem of points from your Hit and Run is to work out a civil compromise.

 Get the Hit and Run charges dropped